Mybridge/learn-web-development/README.md

 Between Jan~Dec 2017, we’ve compared nearly 16,000 Web Development articles to pick the Top 45.

 We believe learning from web developers who have hands-on experience in the field is a great way to advance your career.
-This directory is designed to make your life easier as it organizes the most useful tutorials written in 2017, where experienced web developers share their lessons in building and shipping a web application.
+This directory is designed to make your life easier as it organizes the most useful tutorials written in 2017, where experienced web developers share their lessons in building and shipping a web application..

 This directory has 20 key topics: